unimichl/useful-scripts/Github-Rules.md

 + Reports and badges which can be included on your Github project page are created by the platforms

 ## **Rule 7:** Use GitHub to Openly and Collaboratively Discuss, Address, and Close Issues
-+ A great way to keep track of bugs, tasks, feature requests, and enhancements
++ **GitHub *issues*:** A great way to keep track of bugs, tasks, feature requests, and enhancements
 + Raising an issue only requires a title and, preferably, at least a short description
-+ Define Milestones
++ Issues have very clear formatting and provide space for optional comments, which allow anyone with a Github account to provide feedback.
++ Additional elements of issues are (i) color-coded labels that help to categorize and filter issues, (ii) milestones, and (iii) one assignee responsible for working on the issue.
++ They help developers to filter and prioritize tasks and turn an issue tracker into a planning tool for their project.

 ## **Rule 8:** Make Your Code Easily Citable, and Cite Source Code!
 + **README, CITATION and LICENSE** files are crucial